aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 ## Installation Steps
 1. *HOME-REGION* is Malaysia (ap-southeast-5).
-2. Create KMS Customer Managed Key (Symmetric, for Encrypt and Decrypt), KMS-CMK, for AWS Control Tower.
+2. Create KMS Customer Managed Key (Symmetric, for Encrypt and Decrypt, single-region), KMS-CMK, for AWS Control Tower.
 This will be referenced during the setup of the Control Tower service in Step 7.
+    - Key Type: Symmetric Key
+    - Key Usage: Encrypt and Decrypt.
+    - Regionality: Single-Region
+    - Alias: "control-tower-key"
-Key Policy
+    - Description: "KMS Key used by Control Tower service" Key Policy
 ```
 {